 This final result is a table of all identified pathways which can be sorted by the number of linked sequences, differentially expressed sequences or whether a pathway is enriched, i.e. more frequently associated, among a group of differentially expressed sequences.

 Finally, the Pathway Visualization tool helps to review the pathways and to find altered regions.
 Enzymes or Entities are highlighted together with its expression profiles.

 NOTE: A good way to find significant results is to use a combination of filtering and sorting of the result table.
 Sort for pathways with the most differentially expressed sequences (or the most linked sequences) and filter for only enriched pathways (Tag TOP or BOTTOM).
 This allows you to find statistically enriched pathways with many differentially expressed genes.
 Now use the “View Pathway” option from the context many to review the details of the “top” pathways.

-Once most relevant pathways have been identified, the pathway visualization tool helps to review its details.
-The side panel allows to configure and search the pathway details.
-Each element has a tooltip which provides additional information.
+Once the most relevant pathways have been identified, the visualization tool helps review its details.
+The side panel allows you to configure and search of the pathway details.
+Each element has a tooltip that provides additional information.